flynx/Sony-a9-bugs-and-suggestions/README.md

 # Sony a9: Bugs and suggestions

-These bugs and suggestions are for *Sony a9 firmware version 2.00 and version 3.00*.
+These bugs and suggestions are for *Sony a9 firmware version 2.00 to version 6.00*.

 ## Philosophy and motivation